wp-plugins/easytwitter/readme.txt

 * Show Twitter profile url.<br />
 * Show retweet count!. <br />

-Developed by: The <a href="http://www.universalhacker.com" title="Universal Hacker">Universal Hacker</a>.
+Developed by: The <a href="http://www.yourtechieguy.com/" title="Your Techei Guy">Your Techie Guy</a>.

 == Installation ==